zencephalon/supfam-client-rn/README.md

 ## TODO

-- Initial message doesn't work, maybe the conversation doesn't exist?
-  - janky

 ### Features

+- CONTACTS import / inviting
+- Push notifications

+We don't have to launch with this.

+- PROFILES
+  - We can launch with just the single profile for now
 - MESSAGING.
 Let's do DMs first and then groups.
   - read receipts, keep an index counter of the last message read, per user.
 Calculate unread count based on that
-- FAMILIES
-- PROFILES
-- Push notifications

-- twilio phone number verification to log in?

-  - I don't know if we actually need this
+  - Need to figure out the schema again now that I've got profiles in the mix

 - some kind of script to auto-update people's statuses to make the app lively during testing
 - Finish making new seed data with more people in it